-The thesis proposal consists of three (3) chapters:
+The thesis proposal consists of two (2) chapters in the IMRAD Format:

-- 1. Chapter I Introduction

-- 2. Chapter II Review of Related Literature
+- 1. Chapter I Introduction - 2.
+Chapter II Methodology

-- 3. Chapter III Methodology

-The thesis proposal is meant to provide three-fold grounding to the thesis topic, the central research problem, the related research questions and the basic research parameters of the proposed study.
+The thesis proposal is meant to provide three-fold grounding to the thesis topic, the central research problem, the related research questions, and the basic research parameters of the proposed study.
 This three-fold grounding consists of the following (Research and Writing Manual for Master's Thesis, 2013):

 - 1. Grounding in existing knowledge about the topic (the related literature) - 2.
-Grounding in a real-world phenomenon, problem or situation - 3.
+Grounding in a real-world phenomenon, problem, or situation - 3.
 Grounding in a specific context (the research setting and the research sites)

 The thesis proposal is also a statement of one's specific research purposes and plans, what he/she intends to do to address his/her central research problem and answer his/her research questions.
-So a researcher should write most of it in the future tense to convey the fact that he/she will still carry out the required field work and gather the data that he/she will need to answer his/her central research questions.
+So, a researcher should write most of it in the future tense to convey the fact that he/she will still carry out the required field work and gather the data that he/she will need to answer his/her central research questions.